jlmelville/smallvis/docs/spectral.md

 a full SVD on $L_{sym}$, we can replace the spectral decomposition.
 However, as we want the smallest eigenvectors of $L_{sym}$, the equivalent singular vectors of the SVD are the bottom singular vectors.
-Therefore we need to do a full SVD and that gets more and more computationally demanding the size of $L_{sym}$ grows.
+Therefore we need to do a full SVD and that gets more and more computationally demanding as the size of $L_{sym}$ grows.

-What would be a lot more preferable would be if we could use the top singular vectors rather than the bottom singular vectors.
+It would be preferable to use the top singular vectors rather than the bottom singular vectors.
 Then we can make use of truncated SVD approaches like [irlba](https://cran.r-project.org/package=irlba) which run in far less time and memory and hence scale to larger matrices.

 Something like the $P$ matrix would be ideal because we want the top eigenvalues from that matrix.
 A couple of minor problems to overcome though: